 Birth control methods only work as well as the person using them.
 The birth control pill must be taken every day; other options include methods that are once a week (the patch), once a month (the ring), once every three months (the shot), or once every three to five years (the IUS).
 More information on birth control options can be found at www.sexandu.ca

-If you need to talk to someone about birth control options, visit our Sexual Health Clinics.
+If you need to talk to someone about birth control options, call the Hastings Prince Edward Public Health Sexual Health Line at 613-966-5500 ext.
+418.

 Where to Get it

 When accidents happen, such as a condom breaking, emergency contraception (Plan B) is available.
 Plan B is most effective when taken within 24 hours of unprotected sex.
 While Plan B is less effective the later it is taken; it can still be administered up to five days later.
-These pills are available over-the-counter at pharmacies, but are available for a reduced cost at Public Health’s Sexual Health Clinic.
+These pills are available over-the-counter at pharmacies, and are available for a reduced cost through Hastings Prince Edward Public Health.
+Call the Hastings Prince Edward Public Health Sexual Health Line at 613-966-5500 ext.
+418 to discuss Plan B with a public health nurse.

 Pregnancy Options Counselling